llvm/llvm-project/llvm/docs/LangRef.rst

 If the ``inbounds`` keyword is not present, the offsets are added to the base address with silently-wrapping two's complement arithmetic.
-If the offsets have a different width from the pointer, they are sign-extended or truncated to the width of the pointer.
+If the offsets have a different width from the pointer's index type, they are sign-extended or truncated to the width of the pointer's index type.
 The result value of the ``getelementptr`` may be outside the object pointed to by the base pointer.
 The result value may not necessarily be used to access memory though, even if it happens to point into allocated storage.
 See the :ref:`Pointer Aliasing Rules <pointeraliasing>` section for more